Under the Influence with Terry O'Reilly - The Marketing of Taylor Swift: (Taylor's Version)

 The listening parties were held in Taylor Swift's homes.

-She tailored fans on the internet for a year, The way she chose the invitation list says a lot about Taylor Swift.
+The way she chose the invitation list says a lot about Taylor Swift.

-She tailored fans on the internet for a year,
+She tailored fans on the Internet for a year,

 quietly looking for super fans who never had the chance to see her before.

-89 fans in each of the five cities in the U.S. and the U.K.
+89 fans in each of the five cities in the U.S.

-told they were invited to a special top-secret event,
+and the U.K. were contacted by Swift's team, told they were invited to a special top-secret

-they were asked to meet at a specified spot,
+event, they were asked to meet at a specified spot, then they were bused to a second location.

 They had no idea what they were in for.

-We're calling you from taylorswift.com and we have this awesome opportunity for you.
+We're calling you from taylorswift.com, and we have this awesome opportunity for you.

-except that we're on a bus and going somewhere.
+It's nervous excitement right now because we have no idea what's going on, except that we're on a bus and going somewhere.

-was that they were being bused
+What the fans didn't know was that they were being bused to one of Taylor Swift's

-Meanwhile, Swift was at home baking cookies
+Swift's homes.
+Meanwhile, Swift was at home baking cookies and getting ready for her guests.

-So this is the first of the secret sessions, which are little mini living room house parties where I'm going to be playing my fans the album first.
+So this is the first of these secret sessions, which are little mini living room house parties

-So we wanted to surprise them and they're here, they're out like mingling and eating and things like that.
+they're here, they're out like mingling and eating and things like that.
+I'm sure they know

-I'm sure they know something's going on, but I don't know if they think this is going on.
+something's going on, but I don't know if they think this is going on.
+As the fans sat in

-As the fans sat in anticipation in the living rooms, Swift popped in.
+anticipation in the living rooms, Swift popped in.

-Then she played her new 1989 album, met everyone, took pictures with each of the 89 guests,
+met everyone, took pictures with each of the 89 guests,

 then danced with them all in the living room.